Parashakti

 Parashakti (IAST: Paraśakti, Sanskrit: पराशक्ति) or Parā is one of the three chief goddesses in Trika system of Kashmir Shaivism along with Aparā and Parparā.
 In Siddhantic perspective, Parashakti is the counterpart of Paramshiva.
-Paramshiva is used to describe the ultimate form of Shiva.
+Paramshiva is used to describe the ultimate form of Shiva in Shaiva Siddhanta and Kashmiri Shaivism.
 Parashakti is the power of this primordial Shiva, who is emanated by Paramshiva.
-Adi Parashakti is used to describe the ultimate form of Parvati.
+Adi Parashakti is used to describe the Divine Mother (Supreme Feminine Energy/Mother of whole creation) in Hindu scriptures.
 Parashakti is an all-pervasive, pure consciousness, power, and primal substance of all that exists and it has Mahamaya-form, unlike Parashiva which is formless.
 A Parashakti as the supreme being of puranic Shaktism and of Sri Vidya obtained the name Adi Parashakti and Maheshvari-Devi.